ritwikbera/DeepLearningUtilities/README.md

 * _Markov Chain Monte Carlo_: Implements Metropoliton-Hastings to sample from a distribution.

 #### Data Structures for Deep Learning

 * _KD Tree_: A K dimensional tree data structure with function provided for nearest neighbor search.
 Used a lot in information retrieval/similarity search applications like __Spotify's *Annoy*__ and __Waymo's dataset *Content Search*__ tool.

     * __Spotify__ uses a KD Forest with the splitting planes being random hyperplanes and not just the elementary axes.
 More on this can be found on [Erik Bernhardsson's blog](https://erikbern.com/2015/10/01/nearest-neighbors-and-vector-models-part-2-how-to-search-in-high-dimensional-spaces.html)

 * _Locally Sensitive Hashing_: LSH is used in deep learning in similarity search applications.
 It is a spatial hashing technique which ensures spatially close vectors are assigned the same hash value.
 Used in __Shazam__, __Uber's fraud detecton tool__, __Google's Reformer__ transformer architecture among others.

 * _Heirarchical Softmax_ : Generalizable softmax with _O(log V)_ training step complexity, owing to binary tree style construction.
 Inference still requires traversal of all possible tree paths to detect most likely output.
-Used in _word2vec__.
+Used in _word2vec_.

+* _Tensor Sketch_: Count sketch-based hashed transformations of high dimensional vectors.
+They transform high dimensional vectors to a low dimensional space (via random hashing).
+The vectors in the transformed space have similar geometric norms and relative spatial separation, which makes them useful to be used in a kernel. [_Compact Bilinear Pooling_](https://arxiv.org/abs/1511.06062) uses this to effeciently calculate outer product of high dimensional inputs and thus model second-order interaction effects in multimodal deep learning.

 #### Other Concepts

 * _Beam Search_ : Used a lot in language models' inference for most likely sequence decoding.

 * _K-Means Clustering based Layer-wise Weight Quantization_ : Idea introduced in _Deep Compression_ paper to reduce number of unique weights to be stored for a NN model.